-You may have noticed our blog dressed for summer, with simple, impressive, colorful and very, very tasty recipes.
-I'm determined to bring you dishes that let you enjoy the good weather with your loved ones, and that make you lick your lips at how good they are.
-Recipes with an unbeatable balance between preparation time and enjoyment, because I don't want you to miss a single dip in the pool.
-Neither you, nor me!
+You will have seen that we have dressed the blog for summer, with easy, impressive, colorful, and very, very tasty recipes.
+I’m determined to bring you dishes that let you enjoy the good weather in the company of your loved ones, and that make you lick your lips at how good they are.
+Recipes with an unbeatable ratio between prep time and the time you spend enjoying them, because I don’t want you to miss even one dip in the pool.
+Not you, and not me!

-The queen of this kind of recipe, with the salad's permission, is undoubtedly pizza.
-One of its biggest advantages is that everyone likes it (I still don't know anyone who says "no" to pizza for dinner) and that it accepts practically any type of ingredient.
-Whether cheese, vegetable, fish or meat, not a crumb will be left.
+The queen of this type of recipe, with the salad as a close second, is undoubtedly pizza.
+Among its biggest advantages is that it is loved by everyone (I still haven’t met anyone who says no to pizza for dinner) and that it can take practically any kind of ingredient.
+Whether it’s cheese, vegetables, fish, or meat, not a crumb will be left.

-Today's will be no exception.
-The pesto pizza is tasty, aromatic and, of course!, very summery, although once you try it you'll want to enjoy it all year round.
-The dough, baked on the Emile Henry ceramic pizza tray, will turn out nicely crispy, and we'll accompany it with some cherry tomatoes and a good amount of mozzarella.
-The pesto gives it the perfect touch, flooding the whole pizza with its flavor and aroma.
+Today’s recipe is no exception.
+Pesto pizza is tasty, aromatic, and, of course, very summery, though once you try it you’ll want to enjoy it all year round.
+The dough, baked on the Emile Henry ceramic pizza tray, will turn out nice and crisp, and we’ll top it with some cherry tomatoes and a good amount of mozzarella.
+The pesto gives it the perfect touch, filling the whole pizza with its flavor and aroma.

-And so you can play with different flavors, the pesto pizza I bring you in this post comes with a gift: the recipe for a very fresh green sauce which is an ideal alternative to dress this pizza when you want to swap pesto for another flavor.
+And so you can play with different flavors, the pesto pizza I’m bringing you in this post comes with a gift: the recipe for a very fresh green sauce that makes an ideal alternative for dressing this pizza when you want to swap the pesto for another flavor.

 Let’s get to the recipe!